marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 ### Amazon Redshift

-- fully mamaged, cluster to petabyte
+- fully managed, cluster to petabyte
-- extremely cost effective as compared to some other on-prem datawarehouse
+- extremely cost effective as compared to some other on-prem data warehouse
 - postgresql compatible with JDBC and ODBC drivers
 - parallel processing and columnar data stores
 - option to directly query files from s3 via redshift spectrum